-Cost-Effective Adult Ed Student Recruitment Campaigns: Join the National Movement with #MoveAheadWithAdultEd
+Cost-Effective Adult Ed Student Recruitment Campaigns: Join the National Movement #MoveAheadWithAdultEd

 College enrollment nationwide dropped 30% during the fall of 2020, as they scrambled to take their courses online in response to the pandemic, according to the National Student Clearinghouse Research Center (NSCRC) annual report.
 Compared that to a 1% percent decline the year before.
 In response to COVID-19 and declining student enrollments, Full Capacity Marketing […]